United States involvement in regime change: 1959–1963: South Vietnam

-From mid-1963, the Kennedy administration became increasingly frustrated with South Vietnamese President Ngo Dinh Diem's corrupt and repressive rule and his persecution of the Buddhist majority.
+From mid-1963, the Kennedy administration became increasingly frustrated with South Vietnamese President Ngo Dinh Diem's repressive rule and his perceived persecution of the Buddhists.
 In light of Diem's refusal to adopt reforms, American officials debated whether they should support efforts to replace him.
 These debates crystallized after the ARVN Special Forces, which took their orders directly from the palace, raided Buddhist temples across the country, leaving a death toll estimated in the hundreds, and resulted in the dispatch of Cable 243 on August 24, 1963, which instructed United States Ambassador to South Vietnam, Henry Cabot Lodge Jr., to "examine all possible alternative leadership and make detailed plans as to how we might bring about Diem's replacement if this should become necessary".
 Lodge and his liaison officer, Lucien Conein, contacted discontented Army of the Republic of Vietnam officers and gave assurances that the US would not oppose a coup or respond with aid cuts.
 These efforts culminated in a coup d'état on November 1–2, 1963, during which Diem and his brother were assassinated.
 By the end of 1963 the Viet Cong switched to a much more aggressive strategy in fighting the Southern government and the US.

 The Pentagon Papers concluded that "Beginning in August of 1963 we variously authorized, sanctioned and encouraged the coup efforts of the Vietnamese generals and offered full support for a successor government.
 In October we cut off aid to Diem in a direct rebuff, giving a green light to the generals.
 We maintained clandestine contact with them throughout the planning and execution of the coup and sought to review their operational plans and proposed new government."